dhruvikvirani/royal-php/README.md

 create book-applied validation.

-Symfony CLI command to add a new author php artisan add:author
+Laravel CLI command to add a new author php artisan add:author